gilmore-lab/databrary-authorizations/authorizations/Templates-PIs.md

 Thank you for creating an account on Databrary and agreeing to abide by the Databrary Access Agreement.

 "Authorized investigator” status requires that the researcher be a professor (or similar) at a college or university.
 If you meet these requirements, please complete the registration process (https://nyu.databrary.org/user/register?page=create) by requesting authorization.
+This requires that the first 6 tabs on the left hand side of the page be completed.
+These steps have you enter the  information to initiate the authorization process.
 Alternatively, researchers who work under the supervision of a professor (students, postdocs, staff) can be authorized as an “affiliate” by an authorized professor at their university.

 Please let me know if you have further questions regarding the authorization process.